rust-lang/rust/doc/tutorial/data.md

         {x, y}             { /* Simply bind the fields */ }
     }

+The field names of a record do not have to appear in a pattern in the same order they appear in the type.
 When you are not interested in all the fields of a record, a record pattern may end with `, _` (as in `{field1, _}`) to indicate that you're ignoring all other fields.

 ## Tags